abhisharmab/abhisharmab.github.io/marginalia/_posts/2019-06-23-secrets-of-sand-hill-road.md

 2.inculcates a sense of urgency for progress and motivation,
 3.reduces tolerance towards complacency,
 4.establishes checks & balances in decision making,
-5.always helps the keep the long-term view in mind (very underrated).
+5.always helps to keep the long-term view in mind (very underrated).

 You can rarely build an outlier success single-handedly.
 No matter how smart you are.
 Many processes, people, market dynamics, and a good bit of luck have to come together for that to happen.
 One critical dimension in all that (at least as of today) is VC.
 So it's vital you embrace it, understand it, and truly make sure it lines up with your core intent.
 The guidance in the book helps you hash that out.